victordibia/data2vis/README.md

 > Note that this demo uses a saved model from the vizmodel directory (187mb).
 The model is stored on Github using git-lfs.
 Please use git-lfs to clone the repository and ensure you have the entire 187mb saved model.

+Also note that the parameters for the model are stored in the [vizmodel/train_options.json](vizmodel/train_options.json) folder.
+If you trained the model from scratch, add `the max_sequence_length` parameter and set it to a large value (e.g 2000) otherwise the model would generate a short sequence by default.

 ## Citing this work

 The Data2Vis paper can be cited as follows: